jakewdr/effectual/README.md

 ### With bundling

-To bundle the source files and run the output
+To bundle the source files and run the output:

     task run

-This will lint/format the source files and then bundle the project and any (non development) dependencies specified in the Pipfile. *Note by default I've included requests for the template project, if you don't need this remove it using the following commands*
+This will lint/format the source files and then bundle the project and any (non development) dependencies specified in the Pipfile. *Note by default I've included requests for the template project, if you don't need this remove it using the following commands*:

     pipenv uninstall requests
     pipfile lock

 ## Building

-To build an output bundle and not run it simply enter
+To build an output bundle and not run it simply enter:

     task build

 ## To be added

+- Treeshaking
 - More config granularity
-- Make the taskfile more platform agnostic
+- Make the Taskfile and bundle more platform agnostic
-- Smaller bundle sizes by only incorporating required parts of packages

 ## Contributions